 Substances of very high concern are identified in the REACH 'Candidate list' for their possible subsequent inclusion in Annex XIV to the REACH Regulation.

-List of Commission decisions for SVHC identification (in case of non-unanimous agreement of ECHA Member State Committee)
+List of Commission decisions for SVHC identification (in case of non-unanimous agreement of the European Chemicals Agency (ECHA) Member State Committee)

 Annex XIV lists the substances subject to authorisation obligations.
 Once included in that Annex, a substance cannot be placed on the market for a use or used after a given date (the so-called 'sunset date') unless the companies concerned, who cannot replace that substance, are granted an authorisation for the specific use(s).